 Inner Circle Cask Strength is molasses based, pot still distilled and aged for 5 years in a limited selection of 200 litre ex-Bourbon barrels.
 The rum has also added a “dash” of 10 year old rum.
 Bottled at a palate-whooping 75.9% ABV and, as I’ve been told, without any sweeteners.

 On the nose it has a very Demerara/Navy profile to it.
 Strong caramel and molasses, raisins, prunes, liquorice and cinnamon apple pie.
 Pencil shavings, cayenne pepper and old leather.
 If I didn’t know, I would’ve thought this came from Guyana.
 Dark tobacco notes, dusty furniture, cacao nibs and oak spices.
 Walnuts, burnt orange zest and some bright stone fruits flavours.
 Feels rich and “dark”.

 On the palate is quite sweet upfront.
 Molasses, maple syrup, canned plums and raisins.
 Sweet chilli, black olives, walnuts and black pepper.
-If I’m being honest it feels almost too sweet/mellow, especially for its ABV so I’m low-key questioning the “no sweeteners” claim, but I’ll still go with it.
+If I’m being honest it feels almost too sweet/mellow, especially for its ABV.
 Dark chocolate, nutmeg, salted caramel, tobacco, cola, apricots and liquorice.
-The finish is long with cocoa nibs and caramel.
+The finish is long with cocoa nibs, stone fruits and caramel.